barracudanetworks/cloud-reference-architectures/Quickstart-Azure-CGF-HA-UDR/README.md

 - Two route tables that will route all traffic for external and towards the other internal networks to the Barracuda CGF
 - One external Basic Azure Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
 - Two Barracuda CloudGen Firewall F virtual machines with 1 network interface each and public IP
-- Both CGF systems are deployed in an Availability Set
+- First CGF deployed in availability zone 1, second CGF in availability zone 2

 **Note** Other than the read and green subnets, the backend subnets and resources are not automatically created by the template.
 This has to be done manually after template deployment has finished.